 The informal power structure has decision-making bodies and processes that do not approximate Western-style democracy but yet have participatory and representative elements.
-Meetings called shuras, or jirgas (consultative councils), often composed of designated notables, are key mechanisms for making or endorsing authoritative decisions or dispensing justice.
+Meetings called shuras, or jirgas (consultative councils), 20 often composed of designated notables, are key mechanisms for making or endorsing authoritative decisions or dispensing justice.
 Some of these mechanisms are practiced by Taliban insurgents in areas under their control or influence.
 On the other hand, some see the traditional patterns as competing with and detracting from the development of the post-Taliban formal power structure-a structure that, with Western guidance, has generally tried to meet international standards of democratic governance.

 At the national level, one traditional mechanism has carried over into the post-Taliban governing structure.
 The convening of a lova jirga, an assembly usually consisting of about 1,500 delegates from all over Afghanistan, has been used on several occasions.
-The Afghan constitution provides for a constitutional loya jirga as the highest decision-making body, superseding government decisions and even elections, and the constitution specifies the institutions that must be represented at the constitutional lova jirga.
+The Afghan constitution provides for a constitutional lova jirga as the highest decision-making body, superseding government decisions and even elections, and the constitution specifies the institutions that must be represented at the constitutional loya jirga.
 If a constitutional jirga cannot be held or is blocked, a traditional loya jirga can be convened by the president to discuss major issues, although it cannot render binding decisions.
 In the post-Taliban period, traditional loya jirgas have been convened to endorse Karzai's leadership, to adopt a constitution, and to discuss a long-term defense relationship with the United States.
-A special loya jirga, called a peace jirga, was held on June 2-4, 2010, to review government plans to offer incentives for insurgent fighters to end their armed struggle and rejoin society.
+A special lova jirga, called a peace jirga, was held on June 2-4, 2010, to review government plans to offer incentives for insurgent fighters to end their armed struggle and rejoin society.
 Another lova jirga was held during November 16-19, 2011, to endorse proposed Afghan government conditions on a Strategic Partnership Agreement between Afghanistan and the United States (which subsequently was signed).
-Another lova jirga in November 2013 approved a Bilateral Security Agreement (BSA) needed for some U.S. troops to stay in Afghanistan after 2014, although Karzai did not subsequently sign the BSA.
+Another loya jirga in November 2013 approved a Bilateral Security Agreement (BSA) needed for some U.S. troops to stay in Afghanistan after 2014, although that agreement remains unsigned pending inauguration of a new Afghan leader.

-Emerging Power Centers: Civil Society and Independent Activists
+Emergent Power Centers: Civil Society and Independent Activists

 The fall of the Taliban and international intervention has enabled the emergence of an new center of influence with the potential to sustain modernization and progress after the 2014 transition.
 Civil society activists and "independents" in the National Assembly and other institutions are a growing force in Afghan politics.
-Civil society activists populate the Afghan Independent Human Rights Commission, as well as such private activists and watchdog groups as the Afghanistan Women's Network, the Afghan Anti-Corruption Network, Integrity Watch, Equality for Peace and
+Civil society activists populate the Afghan Independent Human Rights Commission, as well as such private activists and watchdog groups as the Afghanistan Women's Network, the Afghan Anti-Corruption Network, Integrity Watch, Equality for Peace and Democracy, "Afghanistan 1400," and the Afghanistan Analysis and Awareness ("A3").
+Activists in these groups are familiar with and have easy access to media outlets.
+Some own new media outlets: the Mohseni family that owns Moby Media (Tolo Television) are said to be close to the Karzai administration but have often criticized its performance as well as restrictions on media content.
+Independent newspapers, such as Eight Sobh (8 AM), have been established to advocate for transparent government.